ThinkDataEd/student/docs/scope.md

 * Explain situations where one measure of central tendency or spread may be more appropriate than others.

-* Read/interpret boxplots (In-depth look into samples size and their relationship to the population parameters).
+* Read/interpret boxplots (in-depth look into samples size and their relationship to the population parameters).

 * Identify reports that use special data structures (census, survey, observational study, and randomized